zype/zype.github.io/api_docs/videos.md

 Parameter | Function | Type
 --------- | -------- | ----
-id        | ID of the video.
-Example: 5389352e69702d401b000000. | String zobject_id[] | An array containing all of the zobject id's that you want to add to the video. | Array
+id        | ID of the record (Example: 5389352e69702d401b000000) | String zobject_id[] | An array containing all of the zobject id's that you want to add to the video | Array

 ### Remove Zobject(s) from Video
 <pre><b>PUT</b> https://api.zype.com/videos/[id]/remove_zobjects